-What we lack is not the courage, but a deeper set of mindsets, tools and models for navigating the modern world and making sense of what the journey might look like.
+What we lack is not courage, but a deeper set of mindsets, tools, and models for navigating the modern world and making sense of what the journey might look like.
 We don’t need another article telling us that pursuing our passion is going to make us happier.
 We don’t need to be told that our boss doesn’t know how to manage.

 We need an updated map of reality and better approaches for thinking about stepping into the unknown.
 Here are six ways that work and carving your own path in the world are different than we think.